tatlat/eks-hybrid/test/integration/docs/patching-moto.md

 1. Remove the patch file from `test/integration/infra/moto-patches/`
 2. Update the moto installation in the Dockerfile to use the new release
 3. Remove the patch application command from the Dockerfile
+4. Update any documentation or comments that reference the patch